aaronsaray/aaronsaray.com/content/blog/twitter-anywhere-proof-of-concepts.markdown

 All that functionality only happens when the user uses the connect button.
 The page can still be refreshed or visited at a different time.
 This is where the next snippet comes in.
 When this call continues, it verifies if the user is connected with `T.isConnected()`.
 If so, it basically does the same stuff as the `authComplete()` method of the `connectButton()` call.
 (Yah, I should have put this in a different method..)

-Next, lets look at the other code bits that we reference in this snippet.
+Next, let's look at the other code bits that we reference in this snippet.

 ```javascript
 $("#signoutlink").live("click", function () {